 - Automatic Data Processing Inc. (ADP) (www.adp.com) ― While ADP is known more for working with larger markets, the company has begun to enter the small-business world with EasyPay payroll service.
 Optional payroll services include direct deposit for employees; filing, depositing and reporting of payroll taxes; and even signing and stuffing of payroll envelopes.

 - CompuPay (www.CompuPay.com) ― XpressPayroll is the small-business service of CompuPay, an online payroll solution that used to be known for catering to midrange and large markets.
 XpressPay is designed for businesses with just one to five employees, and it was recently named a “Top 100 Product” for accountants by Accounting Today magazine for the third year in a row.
 The service includes online payroll processing 24 hours a day; full-service tax filing, compliance and payment for one state; direct deposit for all employees; employee access to online, pay-stub detail and W-2s; and help from customer service professionals when needed.

-These are just six out of many payroll options available to you as a small-business owner, but all are IRS-approved and many have been given accolades in business magazines or were noted by HRWorld.com as being in the top ten for small business payroll solutions.
+These are just six out of many payroll options available to you as a small-business owner, but all are IRS-approved and many have been given accolades in business opportunity webpages and magazines or were noted by HRWorld.com as being in the top ten for small business payroll solutions.
 Take a careful look at what each offers and for how much, and then make the right decision for your own business.